As an employer, you must have first aid arrangements and plans in place to deal with emergencies in your place of work.

 - medical treatment and assistance

-- effective communication between the authorised person coordinating the emergency response and all persons at the workplace
+- effective communication between the authorised person coordinating the emergency response and all persons at your place of work

 - testing of the emergency procedures, including the frequency of testing